-Hypothetical failures or mis-operations of the BAP result in no probable loss of human life.
-However, hypothetical failures or mis-operations of the BAP could result in environmental damage to the Ohio River and other areas immediately downstream that are beyond the Cardinal Operating Company's property.
+Hypothetical failures or mis-operations of the retrofitted BAP result in no probable loss of human life.
+However, hypothetical failures or mis-operations of the retrofitted BAP could result in environmental damage to the Ohio River and other areas immediately downstream that are beyond the Cardinal Operating Company's property.

-A significant hazard potential classification has been assigned to the BAP at the Cardinal Power Plant in accordance with 40 CFR 257.73(a)(2).
-This classification concurs with the hazard potential classification assigned to the BAP in the previous assessment that was completed on July 29, 2016.
+A significant hazard potential classification has been assigned to the retrofitted BAP at the Cardinal Power Plant in accordance with 40 CFR 257.74(a)(2).
+This classification concurs with the hazard potential classification assigned to the retrofitted BAP in the previous assessments that were completed on July 29, 2016 and July 22, 2021.